gwillig/MyReads/README.md

 # MyReads. - The clever way to organise your ebooks
-My
-This help apps you to organise your ebooks.
+MyReads help apps you to organise your ebooks.
 You can categorize your books in three shelves:
 * Currently Reading
 * Want to Read
 * Read